How Meditation Can Improve Your Social Entrepreneurship

 The sixth practice trains you to recognize the spontaneous, natural awareness that is the basis of all of your experiences.
 Gradually, by paying attention to this over and over again, your positive qualities begin to bloom on their own while your negative qualities gradually weaken.
 Eventually this practice leads to becoming incredibly caring, free, and authentic.
 Social entrepreneurship is a long game; actually, it's an infinite game.
 It's important to find a motivation that will last forever, no matter what obstacles you face, along with the wellbeing to sustains you through these obstacles.
 Cultivating your recognition of your spontaneous awareness helps to develop exactly those qualities.

 These results of the practices are just the most simple and immediately relevant to social entrepreneurs.
 We look forward to working together to deepen and clarify our understanding of how meditation can productively interface with social innovation generally.
 As you take all of these practices further, they tend to make you much more flexible, insightful, kind, clear, effective, honest, passionate, authentic, and spontaneous human being.
 These qualities give you the capacity to work hard, sustainably, on a project that deeply impacts the communities you care about, as effectively as possible, in a way that inspires others to help.

-The Meditation for Social Entrepreneurship course gives a broad introduction to skills you can practice immediately to give your social venture a better chance of succeeding.
+The Virtue and Value course gives a broad introduction to skills you can practice immediately to give your social venture a better chance of succeeding.
 We're launching another round of the course in the coming weeks and will announce how to sign up once the current course has ended.